 It’s not altogether unusual to see a pair of old shoes tied together and hanging somewhere public - in a tree, on some power lines, or off an overhang.
 But in Albany, one grew to hundreds, and became a local point of pride.

-The actual number of shoes hanging from the Shoe Tree fluctuates more than one might think, with weather and curious or meddlesome visitors playing their part in the maintenance of the tree (or lack thereof).
+The actual number of shoes hanging from the Shoe Tree fluctuates, with weather and meddlesome visitors occasionally removing them.
 But on a warm summer day, it might be worth a stroll to this point of communal history, to see just how many people have chosen to proudly participate.

 Know Before You Go

 Take Highway 28 to Strong Road, pass Strong Cemetery and turn right onto Edgewater road.
 The tree is visible from the road.